 If you have more than one Guideline account, you do not need to report contributions related to the other Guideline account as long as those accounts are linked.
 Instead, the system will account for all your internal accounts and trigger a notification if you exceed the deferral limit.

-How excess contribution refunds are taxed
+How excess deferral refunds are taxed

-If you receive an excess contribution refund, the amount returned will be subject to taxation.
+If you receive an excess contribution (deferral) refund, the amount returned will be subject to taxation.
 How and when you are taxed will depend on the timing of the distribution:

 If you are refunded the excess in the same year it was deferred (e.g. you exceed the 2024 limit and you receive a refund of the excess in 2024), the excess and any applicable gains will be taxed as regular compensation in the year distributed.